okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 * If you modify your theme using the primary color in the Admin Console, Okta generates an accessible palette.
 However, the generated palette might not map exactly to your brand's palette.
 See [Set a theme for your org](https://help.okta.com/okta_help.htm?type=oie&id=ext-branding-set-theme).

 * If you modify your theme using design tokens, you can create themes that closely align with your brand's palette.
 For example, you can use the code editor to modify `PalettePrimaryMain` to have the exact hex code of your brand.
-However, if you use design tokens, you take on the responsibility of any broken accessibility ratios.
+However, if you use design tokens it's at your own risk.
+You're responsible for your use of the tokens and any broken accessibility ratios that could result.
 See [Use design tokens](#use-design-tokens).

 ## Upgrade to the third generation